kylebrowning/passage/README.md

 )
 ```

-Or implement your own email provider by conforming to `Passage.EmailDelivery` protocol.
+Or implement your own email provider by conforming to the `Passage.EmailDelivery` protocol.

 ### PhoneDelivery (Optional)